argonne-lcf/ai-science-training-series/07_AITestbeds/Sambanova/README.md

 ## Homework

 For BERT example, understand flags used in the script.
-Change values for flags like `--ntasks` and measure its efect on performance.
+Change values for flag `--ntasks` and measure its effect on performance.

 <!---
 ## Additional Examples (Optional)